FIRST CLASS AROUND THE WORLD:

 The place had it all to be a tourist trap; it is not, indeed.
 Nancsi Neni is known by word of mouth, and a vast majority of the guests are local people and foreign residents.
 Even when visiting, like us, the place during the low season, you won't sit alone.
 When tourists come from Spring time until October, there is no hustle at all: this is when the green, pleasant terrace starts operating.
 You therefore don't feel like any stressing noise or excessive proximity.
 Just some waves of enthusiasm and enjoyment.

 As we have explained, Nancsi Nani is not a seafood restaurant; which didn't mean that fish couldn't be enjoyed here.
 Salmon, sole, monkfish, shrimps and dory (more precisely John Dory) are part of the new menu.
 Residents sometimes just come for it, as the chef is expert in that still "exotic" food: don't forget that Hungary is a landlocked country, inhabited by one of the most "carnivore" people in the world.
 Landlocked; but with one of the largest lake in Central Europe, called Balaton.
-Our "Pike-Perch en Croute", came precisely from its clear waters.
-What they call "Croute" rather looked and tasted like a Tempura.
-We sacrificed half of it, just to feel like the real taste of the filet: what a great flesh!
-The "fogas" (local name for pike-perch) is one of the most refined fish on the whole planet.
+Originated from the lake, the "fogas" (local name for pike-perch) is one of the most refined fish on the whole planet.
 It could sometimes be better that monkfish, or even lobster.
 When it comes from Balaton, you are 90% sure to receive the most splendid quality in your plate.
 So, just don't miss it.
-And it is not expensive at all: HUF 3,170 / EURO 13, for a generous portion.
-Those coming with friends or family should straight order the whole "fogas" ("The One and Only Pike-Perch"): the fish is deep fried, so that it curls into a crescent shape.
-Crispy outside, smooth inside, this is simply worth the trip!
+And it is not expensive at all: HUF 95.- / EUR 0.3 /dkg!.
+Those coming with friends or family should straightly order the whole "fogas" ("The One and Only Pike-Perch"): following a recipe by Hungarian food writer Mari Lajos, the fish is deep fried, so that it curls into a crescent shape.
+Crispy outside, smooth inside, served with boiled potatoes, lashings of butter, parsley and Hungarian sauce tartare, this delicacy is actually well worth the trip!

 Lot of meat, of course.
 From the bourgeois "Cordon Bleu" to the peasant "Boiled Beef in Hunter's Sauce" (HUF 1,520 / EURO 6), the choice is wide and wise.
 We had the later: our beef was tender, from top-quality oxen, served with a sweet carrots and kitchen garden's vegetables sauce, and fresh dumplings.
 A good choice; thought we even preferred the wonderful "Crispy Duck Leg" (HUF 2,370 / EURO 10).
 "Hard to beat!" said the menu: which is true!
 Those who have been lucky enough to enjoy once in their life a real confit of duck, made just like in the South West of France, will on the spot recognize the signature of a well trained chef.
 Whose skill is permanently favoured by the tips from his much travelling owner, very much aware of the French cuisine.
 Our noble palmiped had been sacrificed to Epicure.
+We would also warmly recommend the "Oven baked crispy trotter" (HUF 2,450), served with roasted potatoes, and home-made mixed pickles „csalamádé”.
 This is, with the "Fogas", one of the master dishes on the menu.
-In June 2006, during our last visit, the menu also featured an excellent "Oven Baked Breast of Guinea-Fowl" (HUF 1,970 / EUR 8), well marinated in spicy olive oil, before being baked in oven under thin bacon slices.
-Palatable!
-It was served with an audacious rose-petal sauce (souvenir of the Turkish occupation of the country?), baked apples and home-made potato balls.
-We loved it, as much as we loved the extremely popular "Veal Stew with Gnocchi" (HUF 1,960 / EURO 8): the Hungarian call it "Pörkölt", and it is as deep rooted as the "Gulash" in the local culinary traditions.
+We loved the extremely popular "Veal Stew with Gnocchi" (HUF 1,960 / EURO 8): the Hungarian call it "Pörkölt", and it is as deep rooted as the "Gulash" in the local culinary traditions.
 Ours was melting in our mouth, cooked with a generous dose of Paprika.
 Wonderful like simple things can be.

-With -or after- your dessert (the "Somloi Galuska" -HUF 1,050 / EUR 4 is one of the best in town: if you don't know how tasty is this chocolate biscuit, try it without hesitation!
-And the "Floating Islands" -HUF 490 / EURO 2- are a pure delight, with their bursting fresh vanilia aroma), don't miss the local apricot brandy ("Oszibarack Palinka").
-It fits ideally the "Apricot Pudding from Kecskemét" (HUF 895 / EURO 4), or an authentic Cuban cigar: the "humidor" is full with Cohibas, Romeo y Julieta, Partagas and other wonderful labels.
+Yummy desserts!
+The "Somloi Galuska" (HUF 1,050 / EUR 4) is one of the best in town: if you don't know yet how orgasmic this chocolate biscuit can be, try it without hesitation!
+It is even better when paired with a cup of robust, sweet, classic, fruity, and spicy Italian "Caffč Manuel".
+The "Floating Islands" (HUF 490 / EURO 2) are a pure delight, with their bursting fresh vanilia aroma.
+Don't miss the local apricot brandy ("Oszibarack Palinka"): it fits ideally the "Vargabéles" (HUF 980 / EURO 3), sweet noodle cake with curd cheese available only on the week-end menu.

 A restaurant for gourmets, managed by gourmets.